-The definition of accounting is that it is a set of concepts and methods used to measure and report financial information about a business.
+The accounting definition is that it is a set of concepts and methods used to measure and report financial information about a business.
 Accounting is much wider in scope than bookkeeping, which is simple the process of recording financial transactions.

 Accounting is the language of business, used to interpret and analyse the information collected by the bookkeeping process, to establish for example, whether the business is making a profit, or whether it has sufficient cash to pay its liabilities as they fall due.